California high court: Inmates can’t have cannabis in prison

 “We agree with the Attorney General that if the drafters had intended to so dramatically change the laws regarding cannabis in prison, we would expect them to have been more explicit about their goals,” he wrote.

-California in 1996 became the first state to legalize medical marijuana, and 20 years later voters approved Proposition 64 establishing the world’s largest legal recreational pot marketplace.
+California in 1996 became the first state to legalize medical marijuana, which also is illegal in its prisons.
+Twenty years later, voters approved Proposition 64 establishing the world’s largest legal recreational pot marketplace.
 People 21 or older can legally possess up to an ounce of marijuana.

+Cannabis is now legal in some form in more than 30 states.
+But Paul Armentano, deputy director of the National Organization for the Reform of Marijuana Laws, said he was unaware of any state that allows either recreational or medicinal cannabis in prison.

 Other California appeals courts had ruled that possessing cannabis in prison still was illegal.